-To what extent should we demand that the TTE explain origins?
-I don't think we can expect an explanation that we find intuitive and satisfying.
+Should we expect the TTE to explain the origin of the universe?
+No; I don't think we can expect an explanation that most people will find intuitive and satisfying.
 If the TTE says there was a singularity, and that there was no "time" before the singularity, that's good enough for me, but probably not for some people.
 Also, we can't expect the TTE to explain itself - why its particular equations and constants are what they are.
-Efforts to do so (see below) are necessarily contrived.
-A lack of self-explanation is not a Formalism Gap.
+But that's OK; a lack of self-explanation is not a Formalism Gap.

 Getting back to the question of how to define "god".
 I've reduced it two assertions that must both hold for a god to exist: